JuliaLang/julia/doc/src/index.md

 ### [Disadvantages of Julia](@id man-disadvantages-of-julia)

+As of 2023, the current implementation of Julia has some practical limitations that folks should be aware of.
+However, none of these are fundamental limitations of the language design and all are under active development:

   * It is difficult to generate self-contained binaries or libraries such as .exe, .dll, .so, and prohibitively difficult to generate small self-contained binaries with very fast runtimes
   * Slow compile times - for example, it takes too long to generate the first plot